 Typically, proofreading is commissioned by a publisher.
 If you are self-publishing, then having your work copy-edited first is highly recommended.
 I am happy to proofread material that has been typeset after copy-editing, as having it independently proofread before final publication is always a good idea.

 I am happy to mark up proofs directly in Adobe Acrobat.
 Note that I don't typically undertake work requiring BSI proof-correction marks, though I can do this if required.

 Please contact me for a quote.
 The price quoted will depend on the size of the job (word count), complexity of the subject matter, scope of editing agreed, and how much intervention is required.

 What I'll need is a small sample of your written material, ideally from the middle of the document or book, so that I can assess the likely level of editing needed.

-I base my hourly rate on the guidelines set by the Society for Editors and Proofreaders.
+I base my hourly rate on the guidelines set by the Chartered Institute of Editing and Proofreading.
 Payment by bank transfer is my preferred option.